nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the summary mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `Travelr` will be initialized with the initial Travelr state, with no trips or events added.
+The `Travelr` will be initialized with the initial Travelr state.

 Step 2.
 The user executes `add n/Trip Name ...` to add a new trip, and `add-e n/Event Name ...` to add a new event.
 Throughout the usage of the app, the user adds multiple trips and events to Travelr, and also uses `add-et n/Event Name t/Trip Name ...` to add events to trips.